Melitou/YOUR-PERSONAL-CHATBOT/Basic Overview of step 4 and 5.md

 store_vector_in_db(preferred_db: str, summary: str, vector_list: ...) -> bool

 Params:
-	prefered_db: Possble values {'Pipecone', 'ChromaDB', 'FAISS'}
+	preferred_db: Possible values {'Pipecone', 'ChromaDB', 'FAISS'}
 	summary: The summary of the document
-	vector_list: The vector that the system will store in the prefered DB\
+	vector_list: The vector that the system will store in the preferred DB\
 Return:
 	True if everything works correct or False if not
 </pre>